Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Proposed Framework

 \subsection{Language Modeling}

 In addition to the theoretical and modeling considerations addressed above, the estimation of forward predictability, backward predictability, and PMI presents a non-trivial challenge.
 Much of the prior work on probabilistic reduction focused primarily on bigram contexts, where both forward and backward predictability could be estimated from the joint frequency of the bigram sequence and the respective unigram frequencies of the individual words \citep{pluymaekers2005articulatory,bell2009predictability}.
-However, getting an accurate estimate of predictability requires models that are more powerful than bigram models.
-Among studies of speech which have used modern neural language models (LMs) with larger context windows to estimate predictability, it has been common practice to train separate models for forward (left-to-right) ($\overrightarrow{p}$) and backward (right-to-left)($\overleftarrow{p}$) predictability, with the backward predictability model being trained on a reversed corpus \citep{dammalapati-etal-2021-effects,harmon2021theory,ranjan2022linguistic}.
+More recently, among studies of speech that have investigated the effects of longer contexts on reduction, it has been common practice to train separate \emph{neural} language models for forward (left-to-right) ($\overrightarrow{p}$) and backward (right-to-left)($\overleftarrow{p}$) predictability, with the backward predictability model being trained on a reversed corpus \citep{dammalapati-etal-2021-effects,harmon2021theory,ranjan2022linguistic}.